 Data Sources – PubMed, EMBASE and the Cochrane library (from beginning to March 13, 2012) were searched.
 Search terms included: cone-beam computed tomography; tomography, spiral computed; imaging, three-dimensional; orthodontics.

 Study Selection – Two reviewers read the retrieved articles and selected relevant publications based on pre-established inclusion criteria.
 The selected publications had to elucidate the hierarchical model of the efficacy of diagnostic imaging systems by Fryback and Thornbury.

-Data Extraction – The data was then extracted into protocol 1 and protocol 2, which were based on the Quality Assessment of Diagnostic Accuracy Studies (QUADAS) tool.
-Next, levels of evidence were categorized into 3 groups: low evidence, moderate evidence and high evidence.
+Data Extraction – The data was then extracted according to two protocols, which were based on the Quality Assessment of Diagnostic Accuracy Studies (QUADAS) tool.
+Next, levels of evidence were categorized into 3 groups: low, moderate and high evidence.

 Data Synthesis – 571 publications were found by database search strategies and 50 additional studies by hand search.
 A total of 35 publications were included in this review.

 Conclusions – Limited evidence for the diagnostic efficacy of 3D cephalometry was found.
 Only 6 studies met the criteria for a moderate level of evidence.
 Accordingly, this systematic review reveals that there is still need for methodologically standardized studies on 3D cephalometric analysis.